 Cognitive and behavioral health is important in understanding how the brain works.
-The Division of Cognitive and Behavioral Health studies how the normal brain processes information.
+The Division of Cognitive and Behavioral Health studies how the normal brain processes information, and how diseases such as Alzheimer's impact brain processing.

-We are trying to understand how this processing may lead to inappropriate behaviors such as addictions, impulsive behaviors such as aggression, gambling, or overeating and how it is altered at different stages of life from infancy to old age.
+Abnormal processing may lead to inappropriate behaviors such as addictions, impulsive behaviors such as aggression, gambling, or overeating.

 Disorders and behavior: A wide range of genetic and brain disorders can lead to marked changes in cognition and behavior.